cwqt/stageup/apps/README.md

 **PGAdmin**: A GUI database management tool for PostgreSQL.

-**NX**: An 'Extensible Dev Tools for Monorepos' that allows for versioning management and code sharing between our front-end and back-end.
+**Nx**: An 'Extensible Dev Tools for Monorepos' that allows for versioning management and code sharing between our front-end and back-end.
 Currently we just have three applications - a frontend, backend & queue, but in the future this will be expanded to include other applications (i.e. recommendations, notifications etc).
-Using NX, all of these will be able to share code (i.e. interfaces).
+Using Nx, all of these will be able to share code (i.e. interfaces).

 **Localtunnel**: An application which allows you to easily share a web service on your local development machine without messing with DNS and firewall settings.
 Localtunnel can be used to create a unique publicly accessible url on your local machine that will proxy all requests to your locally running webserver.
 We use this to recieve webhooks from services like MUX and Stripe.